pyControl/docs/docs/index.md

 python -m pip install pyqtgraph
 ```

-You should then be able to launch the GUI by double-clicking the file *pyControl_GUI.py* in the pyControl root directory.
+You should then be able to launch the GUI by double-clicking the file *pyControl_GUI.pyw* in the pyControl root directory.

 pyControl has been tested primarily on Windows 10 but in principle should be cross-platform and has been used on Mac and Linux.